 Toilets used to be purely functional bathroom features that would do one job and one job alone.
 These days, however, they offer so much more from both a practical and stylistic point of view.
 There have been some fantastic design innovations, in particular, and the emergence of specialised types of toilets for specific situations.
 Understanding what these are and how they work will help you decide how to choose a new toilet that offers everything you need and more.

-There are many different types of toilets on the market for you to choose from.
-We'll discuss some of the most prominent types below.
+As mentioned, there are many different types of toilets on the market for you to choose from and we discuss some of the most prominent types below.

 Close coupled toilets are compact toilets that feature a closely-positioned pan and cistern.
 It is considered the traditional toilet and a reliable choice that has stood the test of time for decades all over the world.
 In most households in New Zealand, the existing toilet is a close coupled toilet.